EricssonResearch/dnt/getting_started/scenario_notification/README.md

 ping -c 5 10.10.11.2
 ```
 Observations:
-The ping request (and responses) are still transferred over the network via the remaining redundant path.
+The ping requests (and responses) are still transferred over the network via the remaining redundant path.

 Hereafter look again in the notification messages for the octet (key "octets_passed") and packet (key "packets_passed") counters.
 Now the counters show 10 packets and 920 octets, since the failure is after this node, it tries to send all packets on both paths.